 Our Theory of Change is based on our understanding of how enduring social transformation happens through an intricate and cyclical process of individual, community and social change.
 It is also a response to our context, which requires a long term and fundamental paradigm shift.

 The next level of intervention is on the community level and this happens mostly through these key change makers who create examples to follow and who infuse others with their enthusiasm.
-Partners focus on organising community level activities such as dialogues, seed fairs and food festivals that has a wider influence and we experience will draw other members of the communities to participate in the work.
+Partners focus on organising community level activities such as dialogues, seed fairs and food festivals that have a wider influence, and the experience will draw other members of the communities to participate in the work.
 Change-maker communities will eventually develop that will serve as inspiration for others.

 Change on Societal level will take place when a tipping point of community and individual level understanding is reached.
 This can be achieved once there is enough connection, collaboration, and information exchange for organisations and farmers to start acting together.
 We assume that there is a point, which we cannot predict, where societal transformation occurs.
 At this point we will see social movements emerging that brings about wider societal change and also policy change.
 This is a long term impact for SKI.